 Deconstruction of box foundations: Methods and equipment concepts

-For the deconstruction of a box foundation, controlled separation and splitting methods are prioritized to minimize low vibration levels, noise emission and dust exposure and to protect adjacent structures.
+For the deconstruction of a box foundation, controlled separation and splitting methods are prioritized to minimize vibrations, noise emissions and dust exposure and to protect adjacent structures.
 In the fields of concrete demolition and special deconstruction, as well as gutting works and cutting, hydraulic tools have proven their worth.
 Concrete pulverizers efficiently dismantle wall and slab areas into manageable segments. rock and concrete splitters with suitable hydraulic power units generate defined separation cracks in heavily reinforced zones or particularly thick foundation slabs.
 In addition, multi cutters and steel shears cut reinforcement, anchors and built-in components; for embedded steel box sections or thick steel plates, a cutting torch or combination shears can be appropriate.
+Pre-weakening by saw cuts or core drilling reduces forces, and compact, remote-controlled equipment supports work in confined or sensitive environments.

 Recommended deconstruction sequence